 Setting Your Exposure

 Now that you have your background and lights set up it’s almost time to start shooting.
 First however we need to get the proper exposure.
-It’s not important what you use.
-Whether you use a grey card or an exposure meter it all comes out the same in the end.
-Anyway, you will want to check the exposure of your light but in the end you aren’t, as we first pointed out Zeus, so there’s no point maxing out your light source.
+It’s not important what you use to get the exposure.
+Whether you use a grey card or an exposure meter it all comes out basically the same in the end.
+Anyway, you’ll want to check the exposure of your light but as we’ve already pointed out you aren’t Zeus so there’s no point maxing out your light source.
 It’s not so important where you start but if, for example, your light is firing 1/125 at f/4.0 you’ll want to set your camera to 1/125 at f/5.6 or even as high as f/7.1.
 This will allow you to crush the blacks in the shadow region so that you can’t see your background.